Men spitting at Hanukkah party bus a ‘bigoted antisemitic attack’, says rabbi

 The attack was also reported to the Community Security Trust (CST), a charity which monitors antisemitic incidents and is working with the police to support the victims.

-Dave Rich, CST’s director of policy, told the PA news agency: “They were quite frightened that the group who were threatening them were going to physically assault them, they were spitting at them.
+Dave Rich, CST’s director of policy, told PA: “They were quite frightened that the group who were threatening them were going to physically assault them, they were spitting at them.

 “They were pretty scared and they definitely felt it was because they were Jewish that they’d been targeted, there was absolutely no doubt about that.”